How to Use the Command 'rar' (with Examples)

 Explanation:

-• -hppassword: Specifies the password for encrypting both the file data and headers of the resulting archive file.
-Replace “password” with your desired password.
+• -hppassword: Encrypts both the data and headers with the provided password.

-• path/to/file_or_directory: The path of the file or directory you want to include in the archive.
+• path/to/file_or_directory: What to include in the encrypted archive.

 Example Output: